Myles Straw Player Props: Guardians vs. Cardinals

 Myles Straw At The Plate

-- Straw has seven doubles, a triple and 18 walks while hitting .227.
+- Straw has eight doubles, a triple and 18 walks while batting .228.

-- In 58.3% of his 48 games this season, Straw has picked up at least one hit.
-He's also had six multi-hit games.
+- He has not gone deep in his 49 games this season.

-- In eight games this year (16.7%), Straw has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this season (16.3%), Straw has picked up an RBI, including two games with multiple runs batted in.

-- In 29.2% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (10.4%).
+- He has scored in 14 games this season (28.6%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.